dancavio/aws-iamra-manager/README.md

    * TODO: The sidecar version should be configurable in the controller so it doesn't require releasing a new build.

+### Updating controller

+1. Update the image version by updating the `IMG` variable in the Makefile.
+2. Build the controller: `make all`
+3. Build and publish multi-platform image: `make docker-buildx`
+4. Update the install manifest (`dist/install.yaml`): `make build-installer`

 ## Getting Started

 ### Prerequisites